echabert/ESIPAPCpp/sessions/Session1.md

 # Computing session 1:
 #   Introduction to development tools

+This session should be done in 3 hours.
+You are advised to refer the the C++ lectures and the links given below in order to achieve the goals mentioned below.
+The subject (described in *Context*) as been given choosen to be simple in order to allow students to be focussed on getting familiar with the environment and good practices of C++ development.

 ## Goals:
   - Becoming familiar with C++ development environment
   - Practicing basic C++ development with well structured files